robelasefa/pydemy/README.md

   title, instructor, ratings, curriculum, and more.
 - **Fetch Course Reviews**: Gain valuable insights into student experiences by fetching and analyzing reviews for particular course.
+- **Leverage Pydantic for Data Validation and Management**: Pydantic is a powerful library used throughout the `pydemy` library.
+It ensures data retrieved from the Udemy API is valid and provides a structured way to work with that data.
+This simplifies development and promotes robust interactions with the Udemy API.

 ## Getting Started